SMS Albatross (1871): Operations in Europe, 1874–1875

 By 5 January 1875, Albatross had reached Kristiansand, Norway, where she received orders to return to Spain.
 Unbeknownst to Albatross's crew, on 11 December, the Rostock-flagged brig Gustav had put in at Guetaria due to the weather, and Carlist forces had opened fire, prompting the crew to abandon the vessel.
 Gustav then ran aground and was seized by the Carlist forces, who demanded payment to return the vessel and its cargo.
 Bismarck immediately demanded a retaliation, and several warships were ordered to Spain, including Albatross and Nautilus.
 Albatross had to stop in Devonport, Britain, for further repairs to her machinery and hull, which delayed her arrival in Spanish waters until 29 January.
-She stopped first in El Ferrol, where she met Augusta, while Nautilus sailed to Guetaria to negotiate with the Carlists there.
+She stopped first in Ferrol, where she met Augusta, while Nautilus sailed to Guetaria to negotiate with the Carlists there.
 The three ships rendezvoused in Santander on 30 January, and the captain of Gustav informed the Germans that the incident was a cause of significant embarrassment for the Carlist leadership.
 For its part, the Republican government wanted to avoid German military action, and so a negotiated settlement was quickly reached.
-Albatross and Augusta quickly left for El Ferrol to avoid the perception that the Germans planned to attack the Carlists.
+Albatross and Augusta quickly left for Ferrol to avoid the perception that the Germans planned to attack the Carlists.
 Albatross returned to Santander on 12 April, and on the 28th, the two sides exchanged salutes, formally ending the incident.
 Finally on 2 May, the ship departed to return to Germany.
 She arrived in Kiel on 25 May, where she was decommissioned for a thorough overhaul.